Strengthening air cargo security

-Security is a critical element the of the air cargo supply chain which is vital to world trade.
-Despite the fact that air cargo industry has an excellent track record on security, recent events have raised some concerns.
-Regulators and industry are willing to work together to further secure the air cargo supply chain while ensuring the vital flow of commerce.
+Security is a critical element the of the air cargo supply chain.
+Regulators and industry are working together to further secure the supply chain while ensuring the flow of commerce.

-To ensure that the experiences and constraints of the airline industry are considered in the development of effective aviation security regulations, IATA set up the Cargo Security Task Force (CSTF).
-More information on the CSTF
+IATA set up the Cargo Security Working Group (CSWG) to ensure that the experiences and constraints of the airline industry are considered in the development of effective security regulations.